Skip to main content

 Açaí Bowl

-Amazonian superfood - frozen açaí berry pulp blended and topped with granola, banana, and guaraná syrup.
-Health food phenomenon from northern Brazil.
+Frozen açaí berry pulp blended smooth and topped with granola, banana, and guaraná syrup.
+The fruit comes from the Amazon, and the bowl has become health-food shorthand far beyond northern Brazil.

 Pastel